arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/promise/README.md

 }
 ```

-In case you want the side-effect to execute immediately and return the `Promise` instance you can use the `unsafeUncancelable` function.
+In case you want the side-effect to execute immediately and return the `Promise` instance, you can use the `unsafeUncancelable` function.

 ```kotlin:ank:playground
 import arrow.fx.*